Alejo-de-la-Arena/CRM-IndexedDB/README.md

 # Customer Manager with IndexedDB and Tailwind CSS

-This project is a customer manager developed using web technologies like IndexedDB for browser data persistence, Tailwind CSS for UI design and styling, and JavaScript for client-side logic.

 ## Key Features

 - **Local Storage:** Utilizes IndexedDB, a browser database, to store and manage customer information efficiently and securely.